SlyrisOrg/SFME/README.md

 # SFME
 Simple and Fast Multimedia Engine

-build with SFML and love
+Built with SFML and love.

 ## Table of contents